-What Happens if I Can’t Work Following a Car Accident?
+What If I Can’t Work After a Car Accident?

 Car accidents leave you in a stressful position, especially if you can’t work.
-Our Ohio car accident lawyers can handle your case, and answer your questions, so the only thing demanding your attention is your recovery.
+Our Ohio car accident lawyers can handle your case and answer your questions, so your recovery is the only thing demanding your attention.
 Call Kisling, Nestico & Redick right away.

-If you were injured in your crash, your stress is just beginning.
-Medical treatment is expensive, and if your injury requires continuous attention, your expenses can quickly add up.
-Moreover, if you can’t work after a car accident, you may feel like your bills are increasing at an unmanageable rate.
+If you were injured in the accident, your stress is just beginning.
+Medical treatment is expensive, and if you can’t work, you are probably seriously worried about your finances.

-Call us at 1-800-HURT-NOW today to discuss your next steps during a no-cost case evaluation.
+Call us at 1-800-HURT-NOW to discuss your next steps during a free, no-risk consultation.

-If you are in a car accident and suffer an injury that prevents you from working, your insurance company may pay you for your lost wages.
-Whether you are eligible to receive lost wages compensation depends on the nature of your injury and your insurance company.
-There are several categories of reimbursement you may qualify for.
+If you suffer an injury in a car accident that prevents you from working, your insurance company may pay for your lost wages.
+Receiving lost wages usually depends on your injury and your insurance company.
+But there are several categories of reimbursement you may qualify for.

-Lost wages are the wages you would have been paid during the time you were unable to work.
-For example, if you broke your leg and were unable to work for six months, you are theoretically entitled to the six months worth of money you would have been paid if your leg had been healthy.
+Lost wages are what you would have been paid during the time you were unable to work.
+For example, if you broke your leg and couldn’t work for six months, you may be entitled to six months’ pay that you would have been paid if your leg had been healthy.

 Lost Earning Capacity

-You are eligible for lost earning capacity compensation if your injuries prevent you from making as much money as you did before.
-This is usually the result of a severe injury, resulting in long-term disability.
-For example, if you broke your leg and you were forced to use a wheelchair for the rest of your life, you would be physically prevented from working as much as you did before the accident.
-Assuming you were eligible, you would then be entitled to compensation for your lost earning capacity.
+Lost earning capacity refers to money you lost out on because your injuries prevented you from making as much as you did before.
+This is usually seen after a severe injury that led to a long-term disability.
+For example, if you broke your leg and were forced to use a wheelchair for the rest of your life, your ability to earn as much as you did before is reduced.
+Therefore, you may be entitled to compensation for your lost earning capacity.

-If your injury cost you an opportunity for employment or payment, you may be entitled to compensation for that missed opportunity as well.
-This is sometimes the case for independent contractors or people who work on commission.
-Furthermore, if you missed a job interview due to your injury, you may be reimbursed for any potential earnings.
+If your injury costs you an opportunity for employment or payment, you may be entitled to compensation for that too.
+This happens to independent contractors or people who work on commission after suffering an injury.
+In addition, if you missed a job interview due to your injury, you may be reimbursed for those potential earnings.

-Possible Insurance Coverage to Collect Lost Wages Following a Car Accident
+Will Insurance Cover Lost Wages After a Car Accident?

-If you can’t work after a car accident, the following insurance coverage plans may compensate you for any wages or earning opportunities you’ve lost:
+If you can’t work after a car accident, the following insurance coverage plans may compensate you for wages or earning opportunities you lost:

-- Liability Bodily Injury Coverage – If your accident occurred as the result of another driver’s negligence, you might be able to use their at-fault liability coverage to submit a claim for your lost wages.
+If your accident occurred because of another driver’s negligence, you might be able to use their at-fault liability coverage to submit a claim for your lost wages.

-- Uninsured Motorist Coverage – If you’re injured in a collision with an uninsured or inadequately covered driver, and you have coverage for uninsured or underinsured drivers, you may be compensated through that coverage.
+If you’re injured by an uninsured or inadequately covered driver, and you have uninsured or underinsured coverage, you may be compensated through that policy.

-- Personal Injury Protection Coverage – Required in some states, personal injury protection coverage will help pay for injuries and lost wages up to the policy limit.
-It is important to note that with personal injury protection coverage, you can get paid even if the accident was your fault.
+Required in some states, personal injury plans will pay for injuries and lost wages up to the policy limit.
+It is important to note that personal injury protection coverage pays you even if the accident was your fault.

-You should make sure to check with your insurance agent, or car accident attorney, for other ways you may be protected against lost wages and job opportunities.
+Make sure to check with your insurance agent or car accident attorney for other ways to recover damages for lost wages and opportunities.

 How to Get Compensated if You Can’t Work

-- Physician’s Report – You will need a report from your doctor acknowledging that your injury prevented you from working.
-The report should detail what the injury was and how long it prevented you from receiving payment.
-The report should also include any treatments, prescriptions, and medical bills for reference.
-Also, you should check if your insurance company has a report your doctor should fill out.
+- Physician’s Report – You need a report from your doctor acknowledging that your injury prevented you from working.
+The report should detail your injury and how long it prevented you from working.
+The report should also include any treatments, prescriptions, and medical bills.
+Also, check if your insurance company has a report your doctor should fill out.

-- Employer Report – You will also need your employer to verify that you missed work due to your injuries.
-Depending on what field of work you are in, this could mean a schedule detailing your shifts or allowing access to your tax returns.
+- Employer Report – You also need your employer to verify that you missed work due to your injuries.
+Depending on your field of work, this could be a schedule of shifts or access to your tax returns.

-- Police Report – Finally, you will need to provide a copy of the police report of your accident.
+- Police Report – Finally, you must provide a copy of the Ohio police report of your accident.
 This should include at least a preliminary mention of any injuries, which will provide a foundation for your claims.